verify-U-GmbH/php-client/README.md

 # Introduction
 This API is documented in **OpenAPI 3.0 format**.

-This API
+This API allowst the following operations:
-* enables a user to retrieve a list of the last 10 identifications
+* retrieve a list of the last 10 identifications
-* enables a user to retrieve profile data of a client's identification
+* retrieve profile data of a client's identification
+* download media captured during identification
+* upload documents for signing
+* download signed documents
+* receive webhooks notifications regarding identification state changes

 # Basics
 * API calls have to be secured with HTTPS.